2001 Miami Hurricanes football team: Washington

-at Virginia Tech
+At Virginia Tech

 The final hurdle to the Rose Bowl BCS National Championship Game was at Virginia Tech.
 Miami jumped on Virginia Tech early, leading 20–3 at halftime, and 26–10 in the fourth quarter.
 But despite being outgained by the Hurricanes by 134 yards and being dominated in time-of-possession, the Hokies never quit.
 After a Virginia Tech touchdown and two-point conversion cut Miami's lead to 26–18, the Hokies blocked a Miami punt and returned it for another score, cutting Miami's lead to just two points.
 But with a chance to tie the game with another two-point conversion, Virginia Tech sophomore Ernest Wilford dropped a pass in the endzone.
 Still, the resilient Hokies had one more chance to win the game late, taking possession of the ball at midfield and needing only a field goal to take the lead.
 But a diving, game-saving interception by Ed Reed sealed the Miami victory, 26–24.
 Defeating Virginia Tech earned the top-ranked Hurricanes an invitation to the Rose Bowl to take on BCS #2 Nebraska for the national championship.

-Rose Bowl
+Vs. Nebraska—Rose Bowl

 Nebraska proved to be no competition for Miami, which opened up a 34–0 halftime lead en route to a 37–14 final score.
 Miami won its fifth national championship in the last 18 years, and put the finishing touches on a perfect 12–0 season.
 Dorsey passed for 362 yards and 3 touchdowns, while wide receiver Andre Johnson caught 7 passes for 199 yards and 2 touchdowns.
 Meanwhile, the stifling Miami defense shut down Heisman-winner Eric Crouch and the Huskers vaunted option offense, holding Nebraska 200 yards below its season average.
 Dorsey and Johnson were named Rose Bowl co-Most Valuable Players.